DCGFFL Rules Of Play

 • To ensure the game flows properly, after the score is announced by a referee, teams will have 15 seconds to choose between a one or a two point try.
 If the QB or captain has not stated the team’s choice, the head referee will set the pucks for a 1 point try and start the play clock.
 If the offense wishes to change after the pucks are set, they must use a time out.

-Any player who accrues two (2) or more personal fouls in one (1) game will be suspended automatically for the remainder of that game and for the following game that he or she would otherwise play.
-Any player who accrues three (3) or more personal fouls over the course of one (1) season may face a full season suspension.
+Any player who accrues multiple personal fouls for unsportsmanlike conduct in one game may receive a formal suspension and be ejected for the remainder of the game and, if the final penalty occurs in the second half, will be suspended automatically for the first half of the following game that they would otherwise play.
+Any player who accrues three (3) or more personal fouls over the course of one (1) season will be formally warned by the Director of Players that any additional personal fouls will result in a formal suspension of one complete game.

 Policies - Play Every Play (PEP) Requirement